Diablo IV: How to Build Falling Star Arbiter Paladin for T4

 Your core combat loop

-The actual rotation is much easier than the gearing suggests.
-On a normal pack, open with Falling Star into the middle of the biggest enemy cluster.
+The rotation is easier than the gearing suggests.
+On a normal pack, open with Falling Star into the middle of the biggest cluster.
 If Arbiter form is not already active, trigger Arbiter of Justice immediately.
 Once you are inside the pack and getting value, activate Defiance and Fanaticism, then hold Blessed Hammer while Wing Strikes and on-landing effects do the real work around you.

-Against elites and bosses, play it a little cleaner.
+Against elites and bosses, play it cleaner.
 Do not spend Falling Star just because it is ready if the target is about to move or phase.
-Wait for a committed animation, land directly on top of the stationary window, and then stack your auras and Hammer channeling there.
+Wait for a committed animation, land directly on top of the stationary window, then stack your auras and Hammer channeling there.
 Arbiter’s built-in Vulnerable pressure is one reason boss damage stays strong even though the build looks like a speed-farming setup at first glance.

 Gear and temper priorities that matter most